jeffreycwitt/pl399/docs/02-the-medium-is-the-message.md

 <div class="discussion">

-<p>Question: imaging you yourself as "able bodied" were transported to a world where everyone had "three arms and three legs" would you still experience yourself as able bodied?</p>
+<p><span class="respond"/> Imagine you yourself as "able bodied" were transported to a world where everyone had "three arms and three legs" would you still experience yourself as able bodied?</p>

-<p>Question: If think you would begin to feel disabled, without your body every changing, how does this suggest that physical and social structures are affecting consciousness?</p>
+<p><span class="respond"/> If think you would begin to feel disabled, without your body every changing, how does this suggest that physical and social structures are affecting consciousness?</p>

-<p>Question: In the video, how was this captured in the distinction between "impairment" and "disability"</p>
+<p><span class="respond"/> In the video, how was this captured in the distinction between "impairment" and "disability"</p>

-<p>Question: According to the video, why does a physical change as simple as mundane as "curb cuts" make such a big difference?
+<p><span class="respond"/> According to the video, why does a physical change as simple as mundane as "curb cuts" make such a big difference?
 How does it affect the self-conception of "disabled" people?
 How does it affect societies larger attitude toward "disabled people"</p>

-<p>Before going further, add your reaction to these questions via our discussion board (link or better i frame embed)</p>

 </div>